++char

 A restricted text atom for Hoon constants.
 The only characters permitted are

-, the latter two of which cannot be the
+lowercase ASCII letters, -, and 0-9, the latter two of which cannot be the

-is the text itself, always preceded by
+first character.
+The syntax for @tas is the text itself, always preceded by

-.
-The empty @tas
+%.
+The empty @tas has a

-special syntax, $
+special syntax, $.

 Source